Douglas Trumbull shoots and James Horner scores Natalie Wood’s final film…

 The James Horner opening soundtrack is one of crazy contrasts.
 There are choral pieces broken up with what seems like a chaotic primary school class full of kids playing their triangles randomly at a set point in the music.

-However Horner’s score heard more in the later scenes with themes of suspense hinted at with the volume increasing and decreasing musical as the good scientists carried out their plans to wipe out this project.
+However, Horner’s score is heard more in the later scenes with themes of suspense.
+This hinted at as the volume increases and decreases as the good scientists carried out their plans to wipe out this project.
 In chilling scenes intercut with these, the military appeared to be monitoring his movements.

 The Horner score was accompanied by the machinery going awry adds to this film ambience.
 These come to the fore when learning of the military proposed use of this project was to induce physical and mental health difficulties.

-The visual interpretations are also eerie in a number of experiences by showing the disintergration of individuals’ thoughts and with those thoughts flooding the person’s brain in an psychotic experience.
+The visual interpretations are also eerie in a number of experiences by showing the disintegration of individuals’ thoughts and with those thoughts flooding the person’s brain in a psychotic experience.
 Equally chilling is the noise of an increased heartbeat.

-These particular segments made these difficult to watch if you have medical or personal understanding of those conditions.
-With Horner’s disturbing score adding to the impact of these scenes.
+These particular segments made these difficult to watch if you have a medical or personal understanding of those conditions.
+Horner’s disturbing score adding to the impact of these scenes.

 The acting ensemble was fantastic.
 The film was however sadly Natalie Wood’s last movie.
 This talented actress giving one of her most riveting later performances.
 Wood giving her all as the estranged wife for the right reasons was credible in this performance.

 She was complemented beautifully by Christopher Walken.
 Walken was a believable scientist and had a lovely on-screen rapport with both Fletcher and Wood.
 Jason Lively as Chris Brace played a small important role.
 With Darlin Husband then reminding me of his role as Rusty in National Lampoons European Vacation.